dfsnow/opentimes/site/content/about.md

 All travel time calculations require some sort of routing software to determine the optimal path between two locations.
-OpenTimes uses [Open Source Routing Machine (OSRM)](https://project-osrm.org) because it's the only routing engine that can quickly handle continent-scale calculations.
+OpenTimes uses [Open Source Routing Machine (OSRM)](https://project-osrm.org) because it's the only routing engine that can generate continent-scale distance matrices at a reasonable speed (Valhalla and R5 are too slow).

 U.S. states are used as the unit of work.
 For each state, I load all the input data (road network, points, etc.) for the state plus a 300km buffer around